Aliases for PUM2 Gene

 GeneCards Summary for PUM2 Gene

-PUM2 (Pumilio RNA-Binding Family Member 2) is a Protein Coding gene.
-Among its related pathways are Translational Control.
-GO annotations related to this gene include RNA binding.
+PUM2 (Pumilio RNA Binding Family Member 2) is a Protein Coding gene.
+Among its related pathways are Spinocerebellar ataxia and Translational Control.
+Gene Ontology (GO) annotations related to this gene include binding.
 An important paralog of this gene is PUM1.